Your Strength Training Reference Guide (Reps, Sets, and How to Progress)

 2–3 sessions per week per muscle group is the research-supported sweet spot for most people.

-More isn't always better.
-Muscles don't grow during training — they grow during recovery.
-If you're training the same muscle group every day without adequate rest, you're limiting your own progress.
+More is not always better.
+Muscles do not grow during training — they grow during recovery.
+If you are training the same muscle group every day without adequate rest, you are limiting your own progress.

 Full body training 2–3x per week with rest days in between